Mathemis/Robot-Path-Finding/README.md

 # Robot-Path-Finding
 Final project of Intro to AI course

-Finding path for Robot to reach the goal point avoiding obstables \
+Finding path for Robot to reach the goal point avoiding obstacles \
 Algorithms used: A*, BFS, Greedy Best-First Search

 Read 2 pdf files for more details